jfreeman812/QE-Tools/github_tools/README.rst

 This PR checker is designed to signal a reviewer if a PR has not been reviewed within a given time period.
 This checker works by getting the repositories associated with a provided organization and (optionally) filtering by team name.
-This is done instead of providing a list of repositories to the script because when repository is created and associated with a team, no changes would need to be made to the arguments provided to this script.
+This is done instead of providing a list of repositories to the script because when a repository is created and associated with a team, no changes would need to be made to the arguments provided to this script.

 Usage
 ~~~~~